Lexicon: print – privilege

 Commonly; ordinarily; usually; unostentatiously; humbly; without publicity or fanfare; stealthily; furtively; solitarily; separately; singly; separately; remotely; inaccessibly; unreachably.

 privilege, n.
-[L. prīvilēgi-um, bill or law in favour of or against an individual, privilege, prerogative < prīv-us, private, peculiar + lēgem, law.] (webplay: advantage, common, custom, held, individual, men, palace, public, raise, right, separate).
+[L. prīvilēgi-um, law in favor of or against an individual, privilege, prerogative < prīv-us, private, peculiar + lēgem, law.] (webplay: advantage, common, custom, held, individual, men, palace, public, raise, right, separate).

 1. Rare pleasure; special blessing; unusual favor; uncommon reward; remarkable benefit.